 The Company follows its policy of "the General Assembly Guide and the Rights of Shareholders in the Company", which was approved by the company's Board of Directors in pursuance to Module 15, Chapter 9 ("Respecting the Rights of Shareholders").
-The Company's policy guarantees in its activities to all shareholders, protection of their rights and equality and protecting their investments from misuse, whether by the CEO, the Company's Board of Directors or major shareholders.
+The Company's policy guarantees in its activities to all shareholders, protection of their rights and equality and protecting their investments.